LIZETHVERA/unit-4-game/README.md

 The player wins the game by defeating all enemy characters.
 The player loses the game the game if their character's HP falls to zero or below.

+# Code
+This game was built using jQuery - The most challenge part was to access to the elements in the DOM and work with them.
+I learned many things about separations of concerns - JavaScript apart of the DOM.

 # Technologies utilized:
 HTML5
 CSS